-This section defines the test environment which applies to all RF, DEMOD and RRM test cases executed for NR NTN UEs, unless otherwise specified.
+This section defines the test environment which applies to all RF and DEMOD test cases executed for NR NTN UEs, unless otherwise specified.

 5.6.1 UE location

 UE shall determine its location during the test using any of the following means.